veriesseals/civic_id_python/README.md

 CivicID is a Django and Django REST Framework backend that models a multi-agency identity and civic management platform.
 It supports structured interaction across all major civic identity domains — from birth registration to death records, marriage certificates, Social Security, Selective Service, voter registration, and passport issuance.

-The platform enforces strict role-based access control, JWT authentication, privacy-aware data design, and a permanent, tamper-evident audit trail.
+The platform enforces strict role-based access control, JWT authentication, privacy-aware data design, a permanent tamper-evident audit trail, and person photo management across all modules.

 ---